vitalab/vitalab.github.io/deep-learning/_posts/2018-11-15-fewshotgan.md

   venue:   "CVPR 2018"
 ---

 This paper adapts GANs for low-shot learning.
 As we see in fig. 2, from the few samples they have, they use a pretrained generator to augment the dataset and they use standard methods on the augmented dataset (siamese networks, etc).
 They do not show any generated samples.
 They also use a modified version of softmax with a prior probability which boosts probabilities of the "novel" classes.
+Those classes are only seen at test time and the network was not trained on those.

 ![](/deep-learning/images/fewshotgan/fig2.png)